-Juniors and seniors volunteer to participate because CSBGL gives them an avenue to affect school-wide change.
+Juniors and seniors volunteer to participate because SPARC gives them an avenue to affect school-wide change.
 The girls work together to identify researchable and actionable topics of relevance to them.
 They learn the qualitative research techniques used in social science and conduct inquiry according to accepted protocols, recommending actions and changes based on their findings.

-Crafting legitimate research questions, reviewing existing literature, constructing surveys, conducting focus groups, and analyzing data are all part of the process, as is presenting at CSBGL’s annual April Roundtable Conference and in other venues.
-Since its launch at GA, CSBGL students have also presented internally to faculty and students, at GA Parents Association events, and to GA’s Board of Trustees.
-The have also presented at a conference of the Connecticut Association of Independent Schools (CAIS) and the National Conference on Girls' Education (NCGE).
+Crafting legitimate research questions, reviewing existing literature, constructing surveys, conducting focus groups, and analyzing data are all part of the process, as is presenting at SPARC's annual April Roundtable Conference and in other venues.
+Since its launch at GA, SPARC students have also presented internally to faculty and students, at GA Parents Association events, and to GA’s Board of Trustees.
+They have also presented at a conference of the Connecticut Association of Independent Schools (CAIS) and the National Conference on Girls' Education (NCGE).
 One group, studying the experience of introverts at GA was even recognized by Quiet author Susan Cain; after learning of the girls’ recommendation that faculty read her book (they did), Ms. Cain visited GA to meet with the students.

 Over the years, the girls have researched a variety of topics including: